santanupal1980/SantMoses/README.md

 2. run phrase scoring code to produce phrase table.
 The output phrase table is the same format as given by Moses toolkit.
 Run Moses decoder with this output phrase table.

-#Each java file has full description how they runs and how they works.
+Each java file has full description how they runs and how they works.

-#If you are using this code please cite:
+#Please cite:

 @inproceedings{pal2013impact,
   title={Impact of Linguistically Motivated Shallow Phrases in PB-SMT},